 Questions About Filing an Extension of Time?

-If you have any questions about the purpose of filing a Request for an Extension of Time, or need some assistance with preparing and submitting a Request for an Extension of Time, I would be happy to speak with you at absolutely no cost.
+If you have any questions about the purpose of filing a Request for an Extension of Time, or need the assistance of a US trademark attorney to prepare and submit a Request for an Extension of Time, I would be happy to speak with you at absolutely no cost.
 I may be reached direct at (314) 749-4059, by email (email@example.com), or through the contact form located on this page.
 I look forward to hearing from you soon.